 Encourage your child to succeed – please reinforce the belief that doing well in Maths is achievable.

-Mr A Wilds (Head of Faculty), Mr R French (2nd in Faculty), Mr G Roberts (KS3 Co-ordinator), Mr R Jackson (Assistant Principal), Mrs A Clayton, Miss V Wilbourne, Mrs S Acaster, Mrs S Robinson.
+Mr A Wilds (Head of Maths), Mr R French (Associate Lead Teacher of Maths), Mr N Anscombe (2nd in Maths), Mr R Jackson (Assistant Principal), Mrs A Clayton, Miss V Wilbourne, Miss L Byrne, Mrs E Hare.